Nintendo Network: Discontinuation

-On October 4, 2023, Nintendo announced the discontinuation of the Nintendo Network service for the Wii U and Nintendo 3DS by April 2024, which would shutdown online play features and SpotPass.
+On October 4, 2023, Nintendo announced the discontinuation of the Nintendo Network service for the Wii U and Nintendo 3DS by April 2024, which would shut down online play features and SpotPass.
 On January 23, 2024, Nintendo announced that the service would specifically shut down at 00:00 UTC on April 9, 2024.
 The servers were shut down at 02:00 UTC on that day.
-Some online services, such as Pokémon Bank and Poké Transporter and third-party games not using Nintendo Network continue to function, however they may also end in the future.
+Some online services, such as Pokémon Bank and Poké Transporter and third-party games not using Nintendo Network continue to function.

 Some features of the Nintendo Network had shut down earlier.
 Nintendo TVii in North America shut down on August 11, 2015.
 Miiverse, Wii U Chat, and Nintendo TVii in Japan had shut down on November 7, 2017.
-Most of the official streaming services are no longer accessible on the 3DS and Wii U, and the Nintendo eShop for these systems closed on March 27, 2023.
-Previously purchased content from the Nintendo eShop remains re-downloadable, and will remain so for the foreseeable future.
+Most of the official streaming services have been discontinued on the 3DS and Wii U, and the Nintendo eShop for these systems closed on March 27, 2023.
+Previously purchased content from the Nintendo eShop remains redownloadable, and remains so for the foreseeable future.
 The ability to merge funds that were left on the Nintendo Network ID to a Nintendo Account ended on March 11, 2024.
+The ability to connect a Nintendo Network ID to a Nintendo Account also remains functional; however, the option of signing into a Nintendo Account through an NNID has been discontinued for security reasons.

 After the shutdown, users that were still connected to the service were able to continue playing post-closure if their consoles remained on, with some continuing to play for over a month after the service's intended shutdown.
-The final player stayed on for several months after the shutdown, finally disconnecting on November 4, 2024.
-Since the shutdown, there have been fan-made attempts to restore the functionality of the Nintendo Network, with the most popular one being Pretendo Network.
+The final player remain active for several months after the shutdown, disconnecting on November 4, 2024.
+Since the shutdown, there have been fanmade attempts to restore the functionality of the Nintendo Network, most notably Pretendo Network.
 It can be accessed with custom firmware on the Nintendo 3DS family, and either custom firmware or SSL bypassing on Wii U.